hacks-manas/WeatherEye/README.md

 Web application cum productivity app for general use
 * Displays weather data for a location :foggy:
 * Quick to do list for quick notedown :memo:
-* Music collection to focus :notes:
+* Music to focus :notes:
 > Tech stack : HTML 5.0, CSS3, JS
+> Might look botched on mobile displays
+> Responsive design yet to be added

 ## How to use
+* Play background music using the play button on top left
+* Search location keywords using the left panel
+* Create your own To-Do list using the right panel

 - What it should look like : ![display 0.1](/assets/readme-assets/images/version-2.png)